stackbuilders/tutorials/tutorials/haskell/wasm-and-cloudflare-workers/tutorial.md

 It’s a simple cabal file, except for the `-optl--export-function=handleReq` ghc flag.
 This is [necessary][asterius-gh-issue-362] when exporting a function from a cabal project.

-In this example, we’re going to define a simple `User` record, and we’ll define its instance automatically using Template Haskell!
+In this example, we’ll define a simple `User` record, and we’ll define its instance automatically using Template Haskell!

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}